Why Pets Matter for Mental Health

 Emotional support animals: legal and practical considerations

-What ESAs do: Emotional support animals are intended to help people with diagnosed mental health conditions (e.g., severe anxiety, PTSD) by providing comfort that alleviates symptoms.
+What ESAs do: Emotional support animals help people with diagnosed mental health conditions, like severe anxiety or PTSD.
+They provide comfort that can ease symptoms.

 Legal and practical notes: